 Documents You May Need

-To open a US bank account from Germany, prepare the following:
+To open a US bank account from Germany, you must prepare the following documents:

-All documents must be clear, valid, and up to date.
+All documents should be clear, valid, and up to date.

 Challenges for Non-Residents